rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 }
 ```

 Here, we're making a `GET` request to the runtime API to obtain the next Lambda invocation that needs to be serviced.
-Each invocation will provide an invocation ID in a header and a payload to supply request parameters to our functions.
+Each response will provide some information about the invocation [in the response headers](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-next), but for now, we're just interested in the Invocation ID (`Lambda-Runtime-Aws-Request-Id`).
+We'll also grab the request payload to supply request parameters to our functions.
 We'll retrieve those and return a simple associative array to make these values available to the caller.

 ```php
 function sendResponse($invocationId, $response)